Constructive analysis of the Navier-Stokes equation: Main theorem

 for some constants $C_{\alpha k}>0$ which depend on dimension $n$ the viscosity constant $\nu$ and the initial data $\mathbf{h}$.
 Moreover, below in Section 4 we shall use the proof of theorem \ref{mainthm} in order to improve the scheme above for numerical purpose and in order to adapt it to initial-boundary value problems.
-Especially, the function $\mathbf{r}$ is not needed for the algorithm since the the boundedness of the solution $\mathbf{v}$ is shown.
+Especially, the function $\mathbf{r}$ is not needed for the algorithm since the boundedness of the solution $\mathbf{v}$ is shown.
 The main purpose of the function $\mathbf{r}$ is to show boundedness of the solution $\mathbf{v}$.
-Once this is done it is not needed anymore and the algorithm simplifies. \end{rem}
+Once this is done it is not needed in order to define an algorithm.
+However, it may be useful in order to stabilize computations, especially in case of initial-boundary-value problems which occur in practice. \end{rem}